thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 targeting attack (if a gateway service is trying to differentiate traffic across client IP addresses), a proxy or similar mechanism can be used to fetch the gateway's configuration.

+When discovering designated oblivious DoH servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
+See {{ddr}} for more discussion, as well as the Security Considerations of {{?SVCBDNS=I-D.ietf-add-svcb-dns}}.

+## Key Targeting Attacks

+As discussed in {{OHTTP}}, client requests using Oblivious HTTP can only be linked by recognizing the key configuration.
+In order to prevent unwanted linkability and tracking, clients using any key configuration discovery mechanism need to be concerned with attacks that target a specific user or population with a unique key configuration.

+There are several approaches clients can use to mitigate key targeting attacks. {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
+Clients SHOULD employ some technique to mitigate key targeting attacks, such as the option of confirming the key with a shared proxy as described in {{CONSISTENCY}}.
+Oblivious gateways that are detected to use targeted key configurations per-client MUST NOT be used.

+## dohpath Targeting Attacks

+For oblivious DoH servers, an attacker could use unique `dohpath` values to target or identify specific clients.
+This attack is very similar to the key targeting attack described above.

+Clients SHOULD mitigate such potential attacks.
+This can be done with check for consistency, such as using a mechanism described in {{CONSISTENCY}}
+to validate the `dohpath` value with another source.
+It can also be done by limiting the the allowable values of `dohpath` to a single value, such as the commonly used "/dns-query{?dns}".

 # IANA Considerations {#iana}